chat

 expand_more

-It’s the 20th anniversary of Cybersecurity Awareness Month!
-Make sure your workforce is prepared to combat emerging threats with these 5 tips.
+Happy Cybersecurity Awareness Month!
+Make sure your workforce is prepared to combat emerging threats all year with these 5 tips.

-In just three days, we’ll be kicking off the 20th anniversary of Cybersecurity Awareness Month.
-For two decades, October has been the time of year when organizations assess their cybersecurity practices and identify areas for improvement.
+More importantly, it’s the first day of Cybersecurity Awareness Month.
+For more than two decades, October has been a time for organizations to evaluate their cybersecurity practices and identify areas for improvement.

-I’ve always felt that October is the perfect month to focus on cybersecurity awareness.
+I’ve always felt that this is the perfect time of the year to focus on cybersecurity awareness.
 Spooky decorations with monsters and goblins are everywhere you go, acting as reminders of the sinister cyber threats lurking in your cloud environment.

-While cybersecurity awareness should, of course, be an ongoing initiative, October presents a unique opportunity for security leaders to emphasize the behaviors, tools, and resources that can help employees support the security of the organization year-round.
+While security education and training should, of course, be an ongoing initiative, Cybersecurity Awareness Month presents a unique opportunity for security leaders to emphasize the behaviors, tools, and resources that can help employees support the security of the organization year-round.

 Celebrating Cybersecurity Awareness Month